-The Lord's Prayer is a model of how to pray, not a means of vain repetition.
+The Lord's Prayer that Jesus taught to his disciples, is a model of how to pray, not a means of vain repetition.
 Current versions of it include words such as these:

-Our Father in heaven, hallowed by Your name.
+Our Father in heaven, hallowed be Your name.
 Your kingdom come, Your will be done on earth as it is in heaven.
 Give us this day our daily bread, And forgive us our sins as we forgive those who sin against us.
 Lead us away from temptation and deliver us from evil, For Yours is the kingdom, the power, and the glory, for ever and ever.
 Amen.